benzhub/benzblog/README.md

 # start
 hugo server

-open your broser to http://localhost:1313/
+open your browser to http://localhost:1313/
 you can see your themes's example site